chulminy/CIVE497-CIVE700/README.md

 This course is not based on any particular textbook.
 The instructor will provide relevant keywords (search by yourself), reading materials, and links in each class.

 ## Course Outline
+Slides and tutorials are will be updated soon.
 |Class|Topics|Slides|Tutorial|Tasks|
 |:----|:-----|:----|:-----|:-----|
 |Class 01|**Introduction I**|&nbsp;|&nbsp;|&nbsp;|